zain-ahmed1713/zain-ahmed1713/README.md

 ### Hi there 👋
-I am Zain Ahmed from Lahore,Pakistan and I'm currently serving as a Backend Developer at Analytiverse, specializing in building robust, scalable, and efficient backend systems.
-Passionate about clean architecture, database optimization, and API development with a strong foundation in Express.js, NestJS, and Node.js.
+I am Zain Ahmed from Lahore,Pakistan and I'm currently working as a Full Stack Developer at Exec9, specializing in building robust, scalable, and efficient software systems.
+Passionate about clean architecture, database optimization, and API development with a strong foundation in Express.js, NestJS, Next.js, and Node.js.

 A recent Bachelor's in Information Technology graduate, i excel in fast-paced environments and have a passion for problem-solving through clean, efficient code
 <div align="center">